Pregnancy SmartSiteTM

 What to Expect at Your Office Visit

-Your doctor will perform a physical exam and ask about your symptoms, including:
+Your provider will perform a physical exam and ask about your symptoms, including:

 Other treatments may include: